3amigos-dev/3amigos-py/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities to the project email youremailgoeshere.
+Please report vulnerabilities to the project email email_goes_here.
 Security vulnerabilities will be gratefully received, taken seriously and promptly addressed.